danyaberezun/KEEPs/README.md

 But this feature is usually associated with the GADT inference.

 To implement such a check, we may re-use the same algorithm as for the inference of unsatisfiable conditions.
-In this case, we have to infer constraints for each unmatched class
-and remove classes that are leading to unsatisfiable constraints.
+In this case, we have to infer constraints for each unmatched classifier and remove classifiers that are leading to unsatisfiable constraints.

 # Related features